JimmyyNX/jimmyynx.github.io/README.md

-Go away, this is my html and whatever for my website
+HTML and whatever for my website, I'll make everything pretty and whatever eventually